anjaneew/Coding/README.md

 # Coding
-This is where I will store my useful manuals for safekeep
+This is where I will store my useful notes for safekeeping & peruse.

-Txt Files:
-* Java BootcampAugust September2024.txt
-* Logging main steps.txt
-* SQLite Database Manual
-* git commands
+✔️ = done in both Java and javaScript

 Data Structures & Algorithms:
 1. Stack